Regis Philbin Dead, Former ‘Live’ Host Dies Folowing Heart Attack At 88

 “His family and friends are forever grateful for the time we got to spend with him – for his warmth, his legendary sense of humor, and his singular ability to make every day into something worth talking about.
 We thank his fans and admirers for their incredible support over his 60-year career.”

-Philbin Nicknamed ‘The Hardest Working Man In Showbiz’
+Philbin Was Nicknamed ‘The Hardest Working Man In Showbiz’

-Often called “the hardest working man in showbiz,” Philbin created a career that spanned more than six decades.
-He got his start in the 1950s on The Tonight Show as a page.
+Often called “the hardest working man in showbiz,” Philbin created a career that spanned more than six decades, and he holds the record for the most hours on camera in the U.S. He got his start in the 1950s on The Tonight Show as a page.
 He worked in local news and then had another break in the 1960s as Joey Bishop’s sidekick on The Joey Bishop Show.

-He replaced talk show host Steve Allen, but the series couldn’t compete with Johnny Carson’s high ratings.
-However, Philbin didn’t let that stop him, and he continued in showbusiness hosting anything he could including radio shows, game shows, variety shows, and several others.
+He replaced host Steve Allen, but the series couldn’t compete with Johnny Carson’s high ratings.
+However, Philbin didn’t let that stop him, and he continued in show business hosting anything he could, including local programs, radio, game shows, variety shows, and several others.

-Philbin continued working hard, and in 1983 he moved to New York to began his most memorable hosting job on the iconic national morning talk show, which eventually became Live! with Regis and Kathie Lee.
+Philbin kept working hard, and in 1983 he moved to New York to begin his most memorable hosting job on the iconic national morning talk show, which eventually became Live! with Regis and Kathie Lee.
 First, the program was called The Morning Show.

-Lee left her hosting duties after 15 years, but Philbin continued with the brand.
-He remained with the morning program, and it became Live! with Regis and Kelly in 2001 when Kelly Ripa joined as his new co-host.
-Philbin hosted alongside the former soap star until 2011 when Michael Strahan took over hosting duties beside Ripa.
+Lee left her hosting duties after 15 years, but Philbin continued with the brand, and the pair stayed close friends.
+He remained with the daytime program, and it became Live! with Regis and Kelly in 2001 when Kelly Ripa joined as his new co-host.
+He hosted alongside the former All My Children star until 2011 when Michael Strahan took over hosting duties beside Ripa.

 Today, Ripa co-hosts Live! along with Ryan Seacrest.
-In all, the morning television icon stayed on the air with the franchise for 23 years.
+In all, the television icon stayed on the air with the franchise for 23 years.

-Although he worked on the weekday morning show, Philbin, who quickly became a household name, took other hosting gigs during his time at Live! including Who Wants to be a Millionaire from 1999 to 2002 and the first season of America’s Got Talent, and he wracked up several other credits to his name.
-He also won Daytime Emmy Awards for his work on Live! as well as an Outstanding Game Show Host for his work on Millionaire.
-The TV personality received a Starr on the Hollywood Walk of Fame in 2003, and in 2008, the Daytime Emmys awarded him the Lifetime Achievement Award.
+Although he worked on the weekday morning program, the host, who quickly became a household name, took other gigs during his time at Live!, including Who Wants to Be a Millionaire from 1999 to 2002, Million Dollar Password, and the first season of America’s Got Talent.

+Throughout his tenure on TV, he wracked up several other credits to his name, including a recurring slot on Rachael Ray.
+He won Daytime Emmy Awards for his work on Live!, as well as an Outstanding Game Show Host for his work on Millionaire.
+The TV personality received a star on the Hollywood Walk of Fame in 2003, and in 2008, the Daytime Emmys presented him with the Lifetime Achievement Award.

-Philbin’s Pre-Showbusiness Life Included A Degree & The Navy
+Philbin’s Pre-Show Business Life Included A Degree & The Navy

 The television icon was born on August 25, 1931, and he grew up in the Bronx.
 In 1949, he graduated from Cardinal Hayes High School, and he got a sociology degree in 1953 from the University of Notre Dame.
-He went on to serve in the Navy before starting his show business career as a writer before he became the on-air talent.
+He went on to serve in the Navy as a supply officer before starting his show business career as a writer before he became the on-air talent.

-Philbin had two marriages — one to Catherine Faylen, and his second marriage, which lasted 50 years, to Joy Philbin.
-With Faylen, he shared two children — Amy and Daniel.
+He was married twice, once to Catherine Faylen from 1955 to 1968, and his second marriage was to Joy Philbin, which lasted 50 years.
+With Faylen, he shared two children: Amy and Daniel.
 Daniel preceded his father in death in 2014.
-His children with Joy are J.J. and Joanna.
+He had two more children with Joy: J.J. and Joanna.